pinglamb/math/groups/conjugacy.md

 {: .page-title}

-Conjugacy is to study elements of a group that cannot be distinguished by using only group structure, which means the elements that are conjugate to each other is essentially the "same" but are just viewed from a different "perspectives".
+Conjugacy is to study elements of a group that cannot be distinguished by using only group structure, which means the elements that are conjugate to each other is essentially the "same" but are just viewed from different "perspectives".
 Therefore, they share many properties.

 > *Definition.*{: .def}